junit-pioneer/junit-pioneer/CONTRIBUTING.md

 ## Fixing Bugs, Developing Features

 This section governs how features or bug fixes are developed.
-See the next section for how to adapt to upstream changes.
+See [the section _Updating Dependency on JUnit 5_](#updating-dependency-on-junit-5) for how to adapt to upstream changes.

 ### Branching Strategy

-By default, development happens in branches, which are merged via pull requests.
+By default, development happens in branches, which are merged via pull requests (PRs from `master` will be closed).
 Special cases, like fixing problems with the CI pipeline, are of course exempt from this guideline.

 Please make sure to give branches a meaningful name!
 As an example, the one creating this documentation was called `branching-merging-documentation`.
+For bonus points, adhere to the following rule.

+For branches that are pushed directly to this repo (take note maintainers!), this naming strategy is obligatory:

+* branches intended to fix an issue must be named `issue/$NUMBER-$TITLE` where `$NUMBER` is the issue number on GitHub and `$TITLE` a very short summary of what the issue is about (for those of us who don't know all issues by heart) in lower case letters and dash-separated, e.g. `issue/226-team-of-maintainers`
+* branches intended to fix an issue that is already being worked on (hence the name is already blocked), copy its name but append an underscore and the maintainer's name, e.g. `issue/226-team-of-maintainers_bukama`
+* branches intended to experiment with something, for which no issue exists, must be named `lab/$TITLE`, where `$TITLE` works like above

+Issue branches should be deleted after they are merged.
+Lab branches should be deleted once they become obsolete - when that is the case will be different for each branch.

 ### Commits